Michael I of Romania: Life in exile

 Michael would never see his father again, after Carol II's 1940 abdication.
 Michael could see no point in meeting his father who had humiliated his mother so many times via his open affairs and did not attend his father's funeral in 1953.

 In January 1948, Michael began using one of his family's ancestral titles, "Prince of Hohenzollern", instead of using the title of "King of Romania".
 After denouncing his abdication as forced and illegal in March 1948, Michael resumed use of the kingly title.
+In June 1948, he married Princess Anne of Bourbon-Parma.

 Michael and Princess Anne lived near Florence, Italy, until 1948, near Lausanne, Switzerland, until 1950, and then in Hertfordshire, England, until 1956.
 After that, the couple settled near Versoix, Switzerland, where they would live for the next 45 years.
 The Communist Romanian authorities stripped Michael of his Romanian citizenship in 1948.

 During exile, Michael had a variety of occupations including farming, stockbroker, entrepreneur, and pilot.
 In 1957, he worked in Switzerland as a test pilot for a predecessor of aerospace manufacturer Learjet.

 Together with his wife, he took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the “Cruise of the Kings” and was attended by over 100 royals from all over Europe.

 He had five daughters with his wife between 1949 and 1964.